Visiting Cyprus in Winter: 8 Fabulous Things to Do + Top Winter Travel Tips

 Weather in Cyprus in January

 The weather forecast in Cyprus for January, at first sight, is not so optimistic.
 Daytime air temperature is around +15C degrees (it rarely drops below this mark), at night +6C +8C.
-The water temperature in the sea is at +15C +17C degrees which of course is not warm enough for swimming.
+The water temperature in the sea is at +15C +17C degrees which is too cold for swimming for many people.

 Although the biggest disadvantage of January weather is sudden rains.
 And for the most part, days are not very sunny, but rather cloudy and gloomy.
 Therefore, if you think you can get a tan in Cyprus in January, forget about it.